Investing vs. Lending Money to Your Business

 - The borrower's (the company's) ability to obtain loans from outside lenders.

-In any case, it is important for you to designate your contribution as either a loan (with the required paperwork) or capital investment so that the tax implications of the transaction are clear and you avoid any problems with the IRS.
+Whichever you decide - loan or investment - it is important for you to designate your contribution as either a loan with a contract or capital investment with proper paperwork so that the tax implications of the transaction are clear and you avoid any problems with the IRS.

 Disclaimer: The information in this article is intended to be general and is not tax or legal advice.
-Before you make a decision on whether to loan money to your business or invest in stock, talk to your tax attorney, or financial advisor.
+Before you make a decision on whether to loan money to your business or invest in a business, talk to your tax attorney or other financial and tax professionals.